eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 S(C) = 3\cdot3 + 2\cdot5 = 19
 $$

 We get that the Condorcet loser C has the highest total score, while the Condorcet winner A has the lowest total score.
 Thus, in a regular cardinal system, C would be declared the winner, despite being the Condorcet loser induced by the ballots.
-This would be an extreme violation of internal consistency, and both A and B would have legitimate claims to victory over C.
+This would be an extreme violation of internal consistency, since a majority of voters would have preferred both A and B over C.

 In STAR voting, however, we take the top two candidates by total score (B and C) and have a runoff.
 In the runoff, B beats C by a vote of 3 to 2, so B is declared the winner.
 While this prevents the Condorcet loser from ever winning, we still have two major problems: